- Adoption Guide

 How To Become A Foster Parent

 KHS is expanding our foster care program and is in need of foster volunteers!
-By taking a foster animal into your home on a temporary basis, the animal is given the opportunity to adjust to a home environment, given additional time to find a permanent home and more room is available at the shelter for another in need.
+By taking a foster animal into your home on a temporary basis, the animal is given the opportunity to adjust to a home environment, given additional time to find a permanent home, and more room is available at the shelter for another in need.
+Foster parents must be 18 years of age or older, or 16/17 years of age with written approval from a parent or legal guardian.

 Becoming a foster parent is easy!
 The length of fostering can vary from a few days to a few months depending on the amount of care and behavior modification needed.
 The devotion and care during this time allows the animal a second chance for adoption to a loving home.

-If interested in becoming part of the Kitsap Humane Society Foster Network, follow the steps below:
+If youare interested in becoming part of the Kitsap Humane Society Foster Care Program, follow the steps below:

-Step 1: Fill out an application to become part of the Foster Care Program at KHS.
+Step 1: Fill out an application to become part of the Foster Care Program and bring it to KHS.

-Once you’ve passed the quiz, we strongly recommend attending a volunteer orientation or any of the foster program meet-ups in order to network with other foster volunteers.
+We strongly recommend attending a volunteer orientation or any of the foster program trainings or meet-ups in order to gain more information and meet other volunteers.